Java Simulations for Statistical and

 transition for site percolation on a square lattice is illustrated.

-- Coarse graining.
-Demonstration of the renormalization group method in the context of site percolation.
+- RG percolation.
+Demonstration of the renormalization group method for site percolation.

 - Quantum Monte Carlo.
 A Monte Carlo simulation of an ideal quantum gas in one, two, or three dimensions.

 particles on a lattice with a maximum of one particle per site.

 The programs were developed by Kipton Barros, Ranjit Chacko, Joshua Gould, Harvey